sguzunov/docs/docs/connectors/02_ms-office/03_excel-connector/01_javascript/excel-guide.md

 |`row`|When the user changes one or more cells in a given row and then selects a cell in a different row|
 |`save`|When the user tries to save the worksheet|

-The `row` options is the most interactive, since your application gets updated as the user moves through the spreadsheet.
+The `row` options is the most interactive, since your app gets updated as the user moves through the spreadsheet.

 When using the `button` option, you can also customize the caption of the button and where it is placed by using the [`buttonText`](../../../../reference/glue4office/latest/excel/index.html#OpenSheetOptions-buttonText) and [`buttonRange`](../../../../reference/glue4office/latest/excel/index.html#OpenSheetOptions-buttonRange) properties: